 The Combo plan ($14 a month) is the cheapest plan designed for personal use.
 You get an ad-free website, a free domain for a year, and support for up to 30 minutes of video.

 The sweet spot for most people is the Unlimited plan ($18 a month).
-This plan includes unlimited bandwidth, 10GB of storage space, and support for one hour of video.
+This plan includes unlimited bandwidth, 10GB storage, and support for one hour of video.
 You also get search engine optimization and visitor analytics tools free for the first year.

 Next is the Pro plan ($23 a month).
 It adds a logo design tool and an events calendar app for free for the first year.
 Or you can choose the VIP plan ($39 a month), the most notable added feature of which is priority customer care.